Chris Atkin

-Christopher Atkin (born 7 February 1993) is an English professional rugby league footballer who plays as a or for the Castleford Tigers in the Super League.
+Christopher Atkin (born 7 February 1993) is an English professional rugby league footballer who plays as a or for the Bradford Bulls in the Super League.

 He has previously played for the Swinton Lions in League 1 and the Championship.
-Atkin also played for Hull Kingston Rovers in the Championship and the Super League, and for Salford Red Devils in the Super League.
+Atkin also played for Hull Kingston Rovers in the Championship and the Super League, and for Salford Red Devils and Castleford Tigers in the Super League.
 He has represented the England Knights at international level.

 Background

 Atkin was born in Widnes, Cheshire, England.
 He is a graduate of Liverpool John Moores University.
 Atkin is also a qualified teacher, previously teaching Physical Education at Wade Deacon High School in Widnes.

 Early career

 Atkin was in the Widnes Vikings' Academy System and he has previously played for the England Students in the 2013 Student Rugby League World Cup.
 Atkin was then eventually released by the Widnes Academy System due to them already having two established young halves in Tom Gilmore and Danny Craven.